Pascareddum/TheSpoon/README.md

 * JDK 21
 * Maven
 * Spring Boot
-* A Telegram bot created on Telegram and its API key/token.
+* A Telegram bot created on Telegram and its API key/token, installation guide [here](https://github.com/jacopoesposito/TheSpoonBot).
 * A developer account on Stripe and its API key.
 * MySQL, installed and configured.